 Over two decades of incremental yet diligent investments made by the City and its stakeholders have paid off.
 As a result of a HUD Choice Neighborhoods Transformation Plan led by WRT, a vacant downtown once prone to persistent flooding and resultant disinvestment is today a verdant park, surrounded by 14 acres of new mixed-income, green residential developments and a newly constructed intermodal transit station which will be an express stop on the New Haven-Hartford-Springfield Rail Line.

-Meriden Commons, the first housing phase, is a 75-unit mixed-income, mixed-use project, located on the corner of State and Mill Streets next to the newly implemented Meriden Green.
+The first housing phase, is a 75-unit mixed-income, mixed-use project, located on the corner of State and Mill Streets next to the newly implemented Meriden Green.
 The transit-oriented project provides needed housing density within the downtown and 5,000 square feet of ground-floor retail along a major commercial corridor.
-It is walkable to the nearby Amtrak station and local bus routes and was designed to overlook the new Meriden Green.
+It is walkable to the nearby Amtrak station and local bus routes and was designed to overlook the new Meriden Green where residents will have direct access to the new park with bike trails, amphitheater featuring musical programming, farmer’s markets featuring sustainable produce, and more.
+There is also a new playground.

 Two tones of metal panel are used on the corner tower to create a transition from traditional architectural forms on State Street, and establish a contemporary architectural expression that overlooks Meriden Green.